veronica320/wikihow-GOSC/README.md

 ### Data

+#### Multilingual wikiHow Script Corpus
+The entire corpus is available [here](https://drive.google.com/file/d/1AqAocrNFEPhBAfa5ATCj-3xMWbq659ME/view?usp=sharing).

+#### Sample data to run experiments
-Sample data can be downloaded from [here](https://drive.google.com/file/d/1-O97ObwYVjQoR8KDkJ_p9DWKadpndcEy/view?usp=sharing), and put under `data_dir/`.
+To run the experiments following the instructions in the repo, you can use the sample data [here](https://drive.google.com/file/d/1-O97ObwYVjQoR8KDkJ_p9DWKadpndcEy/view?usp=sharing), and put it under `data_dir/`.

 ### Pretrained models